awsdocs/aws-codedeploy-user-guide/doc_source/deployments-stop.md

    1. Choose **Stop and roll back deployment** to stop and roll back the deployment

-   For more information, see [Redeploy and Roll Back a Deployment with AWS CodeDeploy](deployments-rollback-and-redeploy.md)\.
+   For more information, see [Redeploy and Roll Back a Deployment with CodeDeploy](deployments-rollback-and-redeploy.md)\.
 **Note**
 If **Stop deployment** and **Stop and roll back deployment** are unavailable, the deployment has progressed to a point where it cannot be stopped\.